RaulCatalinas/EasyViewerWeb/CONTRIBUTING.md

 ## To-do's

+- [ ] Fix a bug where you enter a URL and hit download and the server crashes
+      ``
+      node:events:496
+      throw er; // Unhandled 'error' event
+      ``.
+Here's the issue corresponding to this error [#43](https://github.com/RaulCatalinas/EasyViewerWeb/issues/43)
 - [ ] Fix a bug where hitting the "Download Audio" button gives an:
       ``
       Astro detected an unhandled rejection" error.
 Here is the stack trace: Error: No such format found: highestaudio